 - If a student has a health concern that requires medication on an as needed basis, specific written instructions signed by the healthcare provider must be provided as to when and under what circumstances the medication is to be administered.
 This information must be provided each school year.

 - A parent/guardian or responsible designated adult must pick up discontinued or excess medication.
-Medication left more than two weeks will be discarded.
+Medication left for more than two weeks will be discarded.
 Medication will NOT be sent home with a student.

-- The school nurse must be notified if a student requires an injectable medication at school (insulin, epinephrine, glucagon, etc.).
+- The school nurse must be notified if a student requires injectable medication at school (insulin, epinephrine, glucagon, etc.).

-- Elementary students are NOT allowed to carry ANY medications (prescribed and/or over the counter) except with a written request of a healthcare provider.
+- Elementary students are NOT allowed to carry ANY medications (prescribed and/or over the counter) except with a written request from a healthcare provider.
 Forms are available with the school nurse and must be updated each school year.

-- Secondary students are allowed to carry a ONE day dose of medication (prescribed and/or over the counter).
+- Secondary students are allowed to carry a ONE-day dose of medication (prescribed and/or over the counter).
 The medication must have a pharmacy label with administration instructions.
 Students are NOT allowed to share medication with others.